John Francis Roche

-John Francis "Jack" Roche (September 6, 1927 – January 26, 1956), known as the Devil of Yorkville, was an American serial killer, burglar, and rapist who committed at least four murders in the Yorkville district of New York City from 1953 to 1954.
+John Francis Roche (September 6, 1927 – January 26, 1956), known as the Devil of Yorkville, was an American serial killer, burglar, and rapist who committed at least four murders in the Yorkville district of New York City from 1953 to 1954.
 In addition to his known crimes, Roche also claimed to have committed two other murders that other people had previously been convicted of, and while one of those convictions was eventually overturned, he was never officially connected to either crime.
 For the murder of 14-year-old Dorothy Westwater, Roche was sentenced to death and executed at Sing Sing in 1956.

 Early life

 Roche was born on September 6, 1927, in Port Chester, New York, one of three children to immigrant parents from Ireland.
 The family moved out of Port Chester shortly after his birth and settled in New York City.
 Roche's father, Patrick, was an alcoholic who repeatedly assaulted his wife and at one point attempted suicide.
 Roche's mother made money by working as a prostitute in a tenement flat.
 According to psychological reports, Roche spent a considerable amount of time in confinement in his youth.

 At age 12, Roche began committing petty crimes, many of which landed him on probation.
 At age 13, he was sent to a reformatory school.
 In his adolescent years, his mother abandoned him, and Roche began escalating his crimes.
 In 1951 he was detained for armed robbery, for which he was given a short prison term, getting out sometime before July 1952.